-Recommendation: support knowledge sharing activities about on the topics of micro-credentials, involving relevant stakeholders, both at a policy level and at a "practictioner" level; development of a practitioner's guide for recognition of micro-credentials for HEIs and ENIC-NARIC centres.
+- 1. support knowledge sharing activities about on the topics of micro-credentials, involving relevant stakeholders, both at a policy level and at a "practitioner" level; - 2. development of a practitioner's guide for recognition of micro-credentials for HEIs and ENIC-NARIC centres, starting from projects and tools already in place.